Rory Stewart: Prisons and probations minister

 Stewart was appointed Minister of State for Prisons with responsibility for prisons and probation in England and Wales in January 2018.
 He was appointed in the aftermath of a highly critical leaked report on the state of HMP Liverpool, in which the inspector described it as the "worst prison he had ever seen" with piles of rubbish, rats, soaring violence and drug use and poor health provision.
 Stewart immediately visited the prison and, testifying before the Justice Select Committee, announced his determination to clean up prisons in England and Wales.
-This advocacy of a "back to basics" approach was recorded in The Guardian, with Stewart writing an opinion piece in the publication, entitled "I strongly believe we can improve our prisons and make progress".
+This advocacy of a "back to basics" approach was recorded in The Guardian, with Stewart writing an opinion piece entitled "I strongly believe we can improve our prisons and make progress".

 In April 2018, Stewart took the Assaults on Emergency Workers (Offences) Private Member's Bill through the House of Commons, on behalf of the government, which doubled the maximum sentences for those who attack emergency services personnel and introduced sexual assault as an aggravating factor in sentencing.

 In August 2018, during an interview with BBC Breakfast, Stewart announced the launch of the Ten Prisons Project.
 He argued that, despite five years of continuous rise in violence in prisons, it was possible to turn it around.
-Stewart argued that it could be done through improving perimeter gate security (to catch drugs) and by improving training and support of staff.
+Stewart argued that it could be done through improving perimeter gate security and by improving training and support of staff.
 The key, he said, was to get the basics right.
 He undertook to create a new prison officer handbook and a new course at the training college for prison officers.
-Stewart pledged, in the same interview, that he would resign if this project was not successful.
+Stewart pledged, in the same interview, that he would resign if this project was not successful within the next 12 months.
 The twelve months statistics showed a continuing positive trend when, in August 2019, the results from the Ten Prisons Project were published.
 These showed a 16% drop in the rate of assaults, and a 17% drop in the number of assaults, almost 10% greater than the national trend.
 At the same time, the percentage of positive results from random mandatory drug tests dropped by 50%.